A Mesoscale Perspective on the Tolman Length: Conclusions

-In conclusion, we demonstrated the ability of the multi-phase Shan-Chen LBM to capture relevant features of the curvature corrections to the surface tension: we find a temperature-dependent Tolman length $\delta$ displaying a power-law behavior near the critical point.
+In conclusion, we demonstrate the ability of the multi-phase Shan-Chen LBM to capture relevant features of the curvature corrections to the surface tension: we find a temperature-dependent Tolman length $\delta$ displaying a power-law behavior near the critical point.
 Furthermore, $\delta$ shows a universal scaling for different equations of state.
 The advantage of this approach is manifold: i) the thermodynamic properties of the interfaces are emergent, as in MD, but from an underlying simplified lattice dynamics, ii) the intrinsic hydrodynamic compliance of LBM is unprecedented in the previous simulation literature, opening a new direction in which to study systematically the role of curvature corrections in more complex hydrodynamic regimes and iii) the contained computational cost allows to explore a broad parameter space.
 Future work will probe the possibility of using more refined versions of the Shan-Chen model and tune the different curvature coefficients similarly to what has been previously done with the surface tension~\cite{Sbragaglia07} and disjoining-pressure~\cite{Benzi_2009_1}, as well as refining mathematical control of the model.
-The simulations source code and a Jupyter notebook to reproduce all the results and figures can be found on github \href{https://github.com/lullimat/idea.deploy}{https://github.com/lullimat/idea.deploy}.
+Finally, we shall consider hydrodynamic fluctuations compliant with thermodynamics by extending to the SC multi-phase model the works~\cite{Gross_2010, Belardinelli15} which leverage the Multi-Relaxation time collisional operator.
+By doing so, we would be able to study the effects of the Tolman length on the homogeneous nucleation rates along the lines of~\cite{Menzl2016, Aasen2020}.
+The simulations source code and a Jupyter notebook to reproduce all the results and figures can be found on GitHub \href{https://github.com/lullimat/idea.deploy}{https://github.com/lullimat/idea.deploy}.